modernweb-dev/web/docs/docs/building/rollup-plugin-html.md

 # Building >> Rollup Plugin HTML || 20

 Plugin for bundling HTML files.
-Bundles module scripts in HTML files and injects the hashed filenames.
+Bundles module scripts and linked assets in HTML files and injects the hashed filenames.

 ## Installation